Imperial Privileged Oriental Company

 The Imperial Privileged Oriental Company was a state-organized Austrian trading company at the time of Charles VI.
 1719 to 1740.

 Background

 The first attempts of a centralised economic policy in the Austrian lands arose immediately after the Thirty Years' War.
-The Bohemian towns had petitioned Ferdinand to refine its own raw materials into more finished goods for export, and Johann Joachim Becher, the most original and influential of the Austrian cameralists, became the leading force in attempting this conversion.
+The Bohemian towns had petitioned Ferdinand III to refine their own raw materials into more finished goods for export, and Johann Joachim Becher, the most original and influential of the Austrian cameralists, became the leading force in attempting this conversion.